This article takes on a troubling issue in the world of intellectual property: efficient infringement.

 - Power Imbalance

-- Large corporations have legal teams and financial resources that dwarf those of individual inventors, making it difficult for small patent owners to challenge infringement.
+- Large corporations have legal teams and financial resources that dwarf anything that individual inventors can afford, making it difficult for small patent owners to challenge infringement.

-Efficient infringement raises significant ethical and systemic concerns:
+Efficient infringement raises serious ethical concerns, and puts U.S. innovation at risk:

-- Unfair Advantage: Big companies profit from inventions without compensating the inventors who created them.
+- Unfair Advantage: Big companies profit from inventions without paying the inventors.

-- Undermining the Patent System: The patent system is designed to encourage and reward innovation.
-Efficient infringement challenges its core principles by incentivizing bad behavior.
+- Undermining the Patent System: The patent system is designed to encourage innovation.
+Efficient infringement rewards bad behavior and pulls the rug out from under innovators.

 What Can Be Done?